dcos/examples/tadpoledbhub/1.9/README.md

 ## Execute query on Tadpole DB Hub
 To compose queries, the `Query Editor` is used for.
 Click `Open Query Editor` icon on the icon menu.

-* `Query Editor` is look like this:
+* `Query Editor` is looks like this:
 ![Tadpole SQL Editor](img/tadpole-ui-sql-editor.png)
 * Compose sample `CREATE Table` query like below:
 ![Tadpole SQL Editor](img/tadpole-ui-sql-editor-test-query.png)
 * Click `Execute` icon to execute query or input shortcut key.
-After query is executed, the result is on the UI:
+After query is executed, the result is shown on the UI:
 ![Tadpole SQL Editor](img/tadpole-ui-test-query-result.png)
- * Table `Persons` is added to database and `Obejct Explorer` of the mid-left shows `Persons` table has no comment and is `InnoDB` type table.
+ * Table `Persons` is added to database and `Obejct Explorer` at the mid-left of UI shows `Persons` table has no comment and is `InnoDB` type table.

 That's it!
-Add your own databases and users for more exciting usage of Tadpole DB Hub!
+For futher usage, add your own databases and users for more exciting world of Tadpole DB Hub!

 # Notes
 * If you do not configure persistent storage, data for Tadpole DB Hub is not safe, DB list, Tadpole user account, and other data will be lost when container is failed.